 Whopper Plopper 75

-There are two smaller Whopper Ploppers, and the 75 is the shorter of the two.
+There are two smaller Whopper Ploppers, and the 75 is the shorter.
 It’s shorter but fatter than the 90, so it weighs a little bit more.
 This is the only Whopper Plopper that doesn’t have a body that gets longer as it goes up.
 It looks more like a crankbait, with a big head and a tail that gets smaller toward the end.

 Length: 3 inches (75mm):